Beauty of Finnish Extremes by Eicca from Apocalyptica

 24-year old Konsta Punkka has over million followers on Instagram.
 The talented nature photographer’s rise to fame on social media has made it possible for him to work together with the likes of National Geographic and to travel to the most exotic places around the world.

-Somewhat surprisingly, vegan food has become one of the biggest global trends in contemporary societies.
+Vegan food has become one of the biggest global trends in contemporary societies.
 Finland is no exception: our supermarkets have been flooding with interesting new plant-based products, more and more restaurants are becoming vegan-friendly, and our number one food export might soon be Pulled Oats.
 Seriously!
-Being …
+Being the capital, …

 Old Porvoo is one of Finland’s most idyllic districts.
 The cobbled streets are lined with old, doll-house-like houses and on top of the hill a white stone church looks over the river valley.
 Wonderful in the summer, magical during wintertime.
 Only one hour East of Helsinki.